Eurovision Song Contest 2014: Reaction to Russia's performance

 Russia's Tolmachevy Sisters were the subject of booing from the audience, during the semi-final and when they were announced to have qualified for the final.
 Russia's act were also booed during the final; and when the Russian spokesperson delivered their top-three votes.
-The booing was also heard when countries awarded points to Russia, including neighbouring countries such as Azerbaijan and Belarus.
+The booing was also heard when countries awarded points to Russia, including neighbouring countries such as Armenia and Belarus.

 Fraser Nelson, editor of The Spectator magazine, wrote: "I can’t remember the last time I heard a Eurovision audience boo anyone; during the Iraq war in 2003, no one booed Britain. [...]
 There’s a difference between the Russian government and the Russian people, and the girls were there to represent the latter.
 They didn’t deserve the obloquy.
 And the Danes were wrong to have made the booing so audible."

 Security breach

 After Conchita Wurst had won and performed the song again, and shortly before the end of the television broadcast, press photographers crowded around Wurst for pictures.
 During the photo session, a fan managed to breach security and approach Wurst, giving her flowers and a Danish flag.
 As security personnel realised the flower giver was not supposed to be there, they began to drag him away, and the fan showed a piece of paper reading "#free anakata".